Ukrainian police have stepped up security measures at the TV center in Kiev in light of the protesters' reported intentions to block its operations.

 The Ukrainian TV channel UT-1 is currently conducting the TV marathon Open Studio, to which various government ministers have been invited.
 Environment Protection Minister Oleh Proskuryakov was first to speak.

-The TV center in Kyiv is located somewhat away from the city center.
+The TV center in Kiev is located somewhat away from the city center.